zeldaret/mm/docs/tutorial/intro_to_git.md

                  A
 ```

 Each `o` is a commit.
 The lines show the commit that each commit mas based on: we can see in the local there is one commit with two commits based on it.
-The local has two branches, `master` and `A`, and they currently both point to the commits furthest along their respective chains; this is
+The local has two branches, `master` and `A`, and they currently both point to the commits furthest along their respective chains.

 Throughout this guide, stuff in `SCREAMING_SNAKE_CASE` represents fields for you to fill in with the appropriate text, e.g. FILE should be replaced with a particular filename.